 WANT A GUARANTEED APPROACH TO UP YOUR PARENTING AND PERSONAL GAME?
 PRACTICE THE 3MS.

-We can change these behaviors and actually greatly improve our relationship with our children and others in our lives.
+By changing our own destructive patterns, we can significantly improve the relationship with our children and others in our lives.

 The first step is to Mirror.
-Taking time to really look at our actions and reactions while determining what triggers these behaviors is important.
-This process can be difficult as no one wants to be made aware of their own unpleasant behavior.
-However, it’s the first step toward making lasting change.
+Taking time to really look at our behaviors and reactions while determining what triggers

 What thoughts do you have related to the 3Ms?
 Share your experiences to help us all gain perspective.
 I look forward to hearing how you relate or suggestions you have so that we can continue improving for our children!